vishalanandl177/DRF-API-Logger/docs/security.rst

 - Django Admin panel requests (always excluded)
 - Static and media file requests (always excluded)
-- Request/response bodies exceeding size limits (logged with empty body)
+- Request/response bodies exceeding size limits (logged with a truncation marker)

 No Sensitive Data in the Database
 ---------------------------------